How to Organize Your Bedroom: 30 Ways to Transform Your Space

 12. Hang Your Jeans for Better Visibility

-If you are a person who owns more than a couple of pairs of jeans, hanging them in your closet it definitely a game changer.
-I am such a jean gal myself, and if I had the closet space, I’d 100% hang my jeans.
 Right now, I have to fold and stack them in my drawer, which leaves me to reach for the same two pairs over and over again.
 Hanging your jeans, keeps them visible, easy to grab, and you can actually rotate through each pair.
 Oh, and might I add wrinkle free.

 13. Make Your Bed Daily

 If you want your bedroom to look instantly more organized, make it a habit to make your bed every morning.
-I got to be honest, I wasn’t always that person, but now it’s an absolute must for me.
+I have to be honest, I wasn’t always that person, but now it’s an absolute must for me.
 Our beds are usually the largest piece of furniture in our bedroom and the first thing you see when you walk into the room.
 An unmade bed can make the whole space feel messy and chaotic.
 Plus, when the bed is a mess, it’s easy to let the clutter pile up elsewhere too.

 14. Get a Bed Frame With Built-in Storage Bins